sukhnidhey-films/heritage/HeritageDocumentationConservationSystem.md

 Documentation, in the real sense of the word, can be deemed successful  only if the virtual representation of the heritage entity ‘captured’ (and referred to as the ‘documentation’ of the entity) covers (documents) as many aspects/facets of the entity as possible, stimulating as many sensory organs in the observer as possible while also attaining the highest possible degree of closeness to the real heritage entity itself to ensure scientific value.

 Mathematically, in set theoretic terms, the aim should be to target a documentation set (D) such that the difference of the real-world heritage entity set (R) and the documentation set (D) has minimal number of elements (cardinality), i.e. the R — D or R \ D set should have minimal cardinality.

+It is also important that this cardinality be evaluated as perceived by the human mind, both initiated and uninitiated in the technicalities of conservation science.
+If a documentation set can invoke in the human mind, through the senses, the same feelings, ideas, mental imagery, and perceptions as the original real-world heritage entity, documentation will have been successful.

+Many current documentation approaches largely fail to excite a lay person adequately, and without sufficient correlation between the virtual and the real, the so-called documentation approach will not have completely achieved its purpose.

+For example, a conservation expert might believe that his film and 3D models 'document' a complex mixed heritage site well.
+However, if the film and the 3D models are not convinving enough for a majority of people (lay persons, local commmunities, scholars, etc) who are not sufficiently 'motivated' by the 'documentation' to see the site come to life right before their very eyes, the 'documentation' cannot be deemed complete and entirely useful in achieveing its real purpose.
+This is a problem with most documentation approaches in use.

+A series of interactions and interviews with individuals from different backgrounds (most importantly, those indispensible for the conservation of the heritage entity: local communities, for example) will help evaulate the success of the documentation approach used and is strongly recommended.
+Incorporating their feedback, observing their responses, and learning from their reactions will help drive the cardinality of the R — D set towards a progressively smaller value, making documentation more complete and 'real'.

+We will also see later in this document how such a proposed documentation approach will aid in heritage documentation conservation, and therefore, heritage conservation too.

 ## The need for heritage documentation conservation